guettli/programming-guidelines/README.md

 -   <https://serverfault.com/>
 -   And some mailing lists.

-Often I just write the question, and don't write about the solution I have on my mind.
+Often I just write the question and don't write about the solution I have on my mind.
 If you write about our solution, then the discussion is narrowed to a simple pro/contra of your idea.
-Ask the question like a newbee.
+Ask the question like a newbie.

 ### Sponsored Content in IT

 Why does someone write an article on medium.com?
 Why does someone create content which is free?

-There can be thousand reasons.
+There can be a thousand reasons.

-Some writeres have good intentions.
-Some just do it to earn money by advertise something.
+Some writers have good intentions.
+Some just do it to earn money by advertising something.

-There are a lot of arcticles about AWS, Kubernetes, Azure, Docker, ElasticSearch, Graphana, Jamstack, Scrum and other topics.
-Do you think they all got written by volunteers which eat and breath IT topics?
+There are a lot of articles about AWS, Kubernetes, Azure, Docker, ElasticSearch, Graphana, Jamstack, Scrum, and other topics.
+Do you think they all got written by volunteers who eat and breathe IT topics?

-Some authors share their knowledge since they like to share knowledge.
+Some authors share their knowledge since they like to share their knowledge.

 Sponsored Content is everywhere: Web, Facebook, Instagram, Youtube, Medium ...

 Maybe it is even on Stackoverflow.

-I would like to pay for hgh quality news and articles, but so far I have not found a channel that offers a rich and broad spectrum.
+I would like to pay for high-quality news and articles, but so far I have not found a channel that offers a rich and broad-spectrum.

 ### Creativity Management

-A lot of ideas come to my mind, if I am far away from a laptop or pc.
+A lot of ideas come to my mind if I am far away from a laptop or pc.
-For example if I cylce from home to office or back.
+For example, if I cycle from home to the office or back.

 I started with this way of creativity management some years go: I write a mail to myself.

-If I cycle home on a friday evening, I want to keep my mind relaxed and focused on my family.
-All work related thoughts should be far away.
+If I cycle home on a Friday evening, I want to keep my mind relaxed and focused on my family.
+All work-related thoughts should be far away.
 I don't want to "carry" around work-related thoughts on the weekend.
 On the road from office to home I might have an idea what to do (how to hunt a strange bug, how to implement a cool feature which needs only a very little effort and time to implement, ...).
-I stop (that is great advantage of riding a bike - I can stop almost always immidiatley, and take my mobile phone).
-Then I write a mail to my business adress and now I am sure: This idea won't get lost.
+I stop (that is the great advantage of riding a bike - I can stop almost always immediately, and take my mobile phone).
+Then I write a mail to my business address and now I am sure: This idea won't get lost.
 And I am free to have a nice weekend with my family.

-The same happends when I drive from home to office: I have an idea related to my personal live?
-I stop and write a mail to my personal account.
+The same happens when I drive from home to the office: I have an idea related to my personal life?
+I stop and write a mail to my account.

-That's how most of this guide-line was created: Most items came to my mind during cycling, walking, listening to music or laying in bathtub.
+That's how most of this guide-line was created: Most items came to my mind during cycling, walking, listening to music, or laying in the bathtub.
-Short mail to myself, and some days later I take the mail which contains just a handfull of words and I formulate it.
+A short mail to myself, and some days later I take the mail which contains just a handful of words and I formulate it.

 ### Cut bigger problems into smaller ones

-A lot of new comers have problems with this.
+A lot of newcomers have problems with this.
 Here is one example to illustrate the guideline "Cut bigger problems into smaller ones".

-Imagine you are responsible for several servers and you should create graphs of their disk/cpu usage.
+Imagine you are responsible for several servers and you should create graphs of their disk/CPU usage.

 Cut the bigger problem into smaller ones: